Educational Resources

 Mystery Cemetery

-The field of archeology is full of dirt-digging, mystery-solving, story-telling fun!
+The field of archaeology is full of dirt-digging, mystery-solving, story-telling fun!
 Much like archaeologist do when analyzing a site, the Mystery Cemetery trunk allows you to put your critical thinking to the test and embark on your own fictional excavation.
 Note: This activity is based on the Mystery Cemetery project of the Archaeological Institute of America and best suited for grades six to 10.

 Prehistoric Missouri